peterhinch/micropython-iot/README.md

 **TIMEOUT**

-This defaults to 1.5s.
+This defaults to 2s.
 On `Client` it is a constructor argument, on the server it is an arg to `server.run`.
 Its value should be common to all clients and the sever.
 It determines the time taken to detect an outage and the frequency of `keepalive` packets.
-In principle a reduced time will improve throughput however we have not tested values <1.5s.
+This time was chosen on the basis of measured latency periods on WiFi networks.
+It may be increased at the expense of slower outage detection.
+Reducing it may result in spurious timeouts with unnecessary WiFi reconnections.

 ## 8.2 Client RAM utilisation